Success Story: New Customer Dispute

 Good intentions misunderstood

-Due to the specific and unusual circumstances, Mr. Miller recommended exchanging the existing annuity for another annuity that did provide the customer with the ability to control how the funds were disbursed after his death and, thereby, achieve his goal of dictating how each heir received his or her portion of the estate, while not omitting any one heir from the inheritance altogether.
+To help his client under these specific and unusual circumstances, Jordan recommended exchanging the existing annuity for another annuity that did provide the customer with the ability to control how the funds were disbursed after his death and, thereby, achieve his goal of dictating how each heir received his or her portion of the estate, while not omitting any one heir from the inheritance altogether.

-While an exchange of annuities during a surrender period at age 83 would not typically be suitable, the fact that the exchange in question met the customer’s very specific requests in a way that could not be otherwise accommodated made the recommendation suitable in this specific instance.
+While this exchange of annuities during a surrender period at age 83 was not typically recommended, in this case it did meet the customer’s very specific requests in a way that could not be otherwise accommodated made the recommendation suitable in this specific instance.
 The customer agreed, and they made the annuity exchange.

 That customer later became associated with a PIABA attorney, who filed a claim against the broker-dealer, alleging that the annuity exchange had been unsuitable.
 It was an easy shot for the attorney, because the transaction could have appeared unsuitable on its face when selectively omitting the exact details and context on which the recommendation was based, which is exactly what the PIABA attorney did in the Statement of Claim (SOC).

-In an effort to compound the claim’s damage, once the PIABA attorney filed the SOC with FINRA, he immediately disseminated the SOC to several other attorneys, PIABA-associated and otherwise, who then used the selective information it contained to blog about Mr. Miller and smear his name across the internet.
+In an effort to compound the claim’s damage, once the PIABA attorney filed the SOC with FINRA, he immediately disseminated the SOC to several other attorneys, PIABA-associated and otherwise, who then used the selective information it contained to blog about Jordan and smear his name across the internet.

-At the same time, the complaint triggered a FINRA investigation/inquiry, which Mr. Miller then had to defend against, as well.
-FINRA’s investigator made direct contacts with a number of Mr. Miller’s clients, including some of his non-brokerage clients.
+At the same time, the complaint triggered a FINRA investigation/inquiry, which Jordan then had to defend against.
+FINRA’s investigator made direct contacts with a number of Jordan’s clients, including some of his non-brokerage clients.

-After a hearing on the merits, Mr. Miller was successfully exonerated.
+After a hearing on the merits, Jordan was successfully exonerated.
 He received a No Action letter from FINRA and ultimately ended up with no disclosure from the dispute on his CRD.
-Today, no mention of the incident appears on Mr. Miller’s record, thanks to AdvisorLaw.
+Today, no mention of the incident appears on Jordan’s record, thanks to AdvisorLaw.

 *Names and some details have been changed to protect anonymity.